tuxtor/kukulkan-ee-archetype/index.md

 ## Specification examples

-By default, Kukulkan includes the creation of a JAX-RS application class to define the path for endpoints.
+By default, Kukulkan includes a JAX-RS application starter class to define the path for endpoints.

 Also, a simple Hello world endpoint is created, have a look **HelloController** class.

-More information on MicroProfile can be found [here](https://microprofile.io/)

 ## How to use this archetype